|9-15.100||General Principles Related to Obtaining Fugitives from Abroad|

 9-15.210 - Role of the Office of International Affairs

-The Office of International Affairs (OIA) provides information and advice to Federal and State prosecutors about the procedure for requesting extradition from abroad.
+The Criminal Division's Office of International Affairs (OIA) provides information and advice to Federal and State prosecutors about the procedure for requesting extradition from abroad.
 OIA also advises and provides support to Federal prosecutors handling foreign extradition requests for fugitives found in the United States.

 Every formal request for international extradition based on Federal criminal charges must be reviewed and approved by OIA.
-At the request of the Department of State, formal requests based on State charges are also reviewed by OIA before submission to the Department of State.
+At the request of the Department of State, formal requests based on State charges are also reviewed and approved by OIA before submission to the Department of State.

 Acting either directly or through the Department of State, OIA initiates all requests for provisional arrest of fugitives pursuant to extradition treaties.
 Neither prosecutors nor agents are permitted to contact their foreign counterparts to request the arrest of a fugitive for extradition.
 Unauthorized requests cause serious diplomatic difficulties and may subject the requester to financial liability or other sanctions.